 - Issue clear invoices with specific terms and conditions to your customers

-- Follow-up regularly on email (for checking and validation purposes)
+- Follow-up regularly by email (for checking and validation purposes)

-- Incentivise direct cash payments and charge for late payments
+- Incentivize direct cash payments and charge for late payments

 Also, landscaping is an asset-intensive business.
-That means you clearly have to invest in equipment to stock-up your inventory levels.
-To ensure that such investments do not put you in between rock and a hard place ever due to unavailability of cash, you can fix a cash reserve level specific to your business, and ensure the investments never rise above that level.
+That means you clearly have to invest in equipment to stock up your inventory levels.
+To ensure that such investments do not put you in between rock and a hard place ever due to the unavailability of cash, you can fix a cash reserve level specific to your business, and ensure the investments never rise above that level.